 Employee error and negligence are prime causes of corporate data breaches.
-In-house shredding is prone to mistakes that can lead to the compromise of confidential information, especially if employees forget to shred sensitive documents or accidentally toss confidential paperwork in a trash or recycling bin.
-A professional shredding service eliminates in-house shredding errors and streamlines document disposal.
+In-house shredding is prone to mistakes that can lead to the compromise of confidential information.
+Especially if employees forget to shred sensitive documents or accidentally toss confidential paperwork in a trash or recycling bin.
+Firstly, a professional shredding service eliminates in-house shredding errors.
+Secondly it streamlines document disposal.

-Now you know the true costs of in-house shredding, and how a secure shredding service can replace it with an affordable and secure document destruction solution.
+Now you know the true costs of in-house shredding.
+Additionally, how a secure shredding service can replace it with an affordable and secure document destruction solution.

 Richards & Richards offers NAID AAA Certified document shredding and media destruction services for businesses throughout Nashville.
 For more information about our shredding services, please call us at 615-242-9600 or complete the form on this page.